wp-plugins/spider-event-calendar/readme.txt

 * Spider Event Calendar supports events that last more than one day.
 * Possibility to set the month and the year initially displayed on the calendar (option to display any particular month instead of the current month on the calendar).
 * Possibility to select calendar date style in the popup.
-* Possibility of displaying events which will be repeated at the certain date of week for a specific period.
+* Possibility of displaying events repeating on a specific day of week on a weekly, monthly and even yearly basis.
 * Possibily of displaying single-day events.
 * Possibility to choose month display format in the Spider Event Calendar.
 * Option of displaying from one to four views (Month, List, Week and Day).